Half Moon Bay high school surfers have their pick of world class waves

 HALF MOON BAY, Calif., - In Half Moon Bay, surfing is more than a sport, it's a way of life.

-The city has world-class waves that draws some of the sports best athletes from across the globe.
+The city has world-class waves that draw some of the sports best athletes from across the globe.

 Jack Sutherland, a senior at Half Moon High School, has been surfing the beaches of Half Moon Bay since he was a little kid.